Poker is not an easy game, and those who want to stay ahead of the curve need every bit of help they can get.

 It amazes that so many of the world's top players make the final tables time and time again so I decided to invest a little bit of money and open a new account to play online.

 Mike Turner breaks down the skill set required to play in lower stakes ($10-$12) Sit n Go tournaments and offers some really insightful information and points us toward some really useful tools that we can use to our advantage.
-He also introduced the concept of ICM during tournaments to me (I’d never heard of it before).

 A lot of the hints and tips in here were a revelation to me, and I now find myself better informed to read other players at the table and finishing in the money more often than not.
 I am now making plays based on the pot odds being offered to me weighed up against the chances my hand is good.